 The benefits of the Implants were examined by assessing patient satisfaction and quality-of-life (QOL).
-Patient satisfaction and quality-of-life were determined using several questionnaires that the patients responded to, including a health survey, a numeric scale that assessed body esteem, and a numeric scale that assessed body image.
-The information was collected before implantation and at scheduled follow-up visits (1, 2, 4, 6, 8 and 10 years after their surgery).
+Patient satisfaction and qualityof-life were determined using several questionnaires that the patients responded to, including a health survey, a numeric scale that assessed body esteem, and a numeric scale that assessed body image.
+The information was collected before implantation and at scheduled follow-up visits (1 year and 2 years after their surgery).